browserengineering/book/book/security.md

 attacker to read the guest book web page with your cookies.

 `XMLHttpRequest` could let them do that.
-Say the user visits the attacker's website[^why-visit-attacker], which then executes the following script:
+Say the user visits the attacker's website[^why-visit-attackers], which then executes the following script:

 [^why-visit-attackers]: Why is the user on the attacker's site?